corvad/HashKraken/readme.md

 ## By: David Corvaglia
 ### A password cracker with a GUI written in Java.
 ## Supported Alogrithms:
+- SHA1
-- Example
+- MD5
-- Example
+- SHA256
 ## Features:
+- Mutithreading
+- GUI and CLI
+- Rainbow Tables (Creation and Usage)
+- Written in Java
+- Top 14 Million Passwords Built In
+- Brute Force
-- Example
+- Random Text Mode
-- Example
+- Auto-Caches Previous Runs